Randonauting takes you on a truly random adventure into the world you never knew existed.

 Become a Pro Randonaut

-The ability to set a custom location: set a different starting point no matter where you currently are.
+Custom Location.
+Set a different starting point, no matter where you currently are.
+Find an anomaly

-Want to find an anomaly near your childhood home?
-In your best friend's neighborhood, across the world,
+near your childhood home, in your best friend's neighborhood or across the world.

 Be a Responsible Randonaut